Tricked-dev/lowestbins/README.md

 - NBT parsing
 - Fetching auctions and returning the lowest bin
 - hyper server
-- Metrics endpoint `/metrics`
+- metrics endpoint `/metrics`
-- Rust
+- rust

+## Todo

+- use quiche for faster quests
+- use cargo pgo to optimize binaries

 > Licensed under the [Apache 2](./LICENSE) License